Pectus excavatum: Diagnosis

 Chest x-rays are also useful in the diagnosis.
 The chest x-ray in pectus excavatum can show an opacity in the right lung area that can be mistaken for an infiltrate (such as that seen with pneumonia).
 Some studies also suggest that the Haller index can be calculated based on chest x-ray as opposed to CT scanning in individuals who have no limitation in their function.

 Pectus excavatum is differentiated from other disorders by a series of elimination of signs and symptoms.
 Pectus carinatum is excluded by the simple observation of a collapsing of the sternum rather than a protrusion.
 Kyphoscoliosis is excluded by diagnostic imaging of the spine, wherein pectus excavatum, the spine usually appears normal in structure.

 Treatment

 Pectus excavatum requires no corrective procedures in mild cases.
 Treatment of severe cases can involve either invasive or non-invasive techniques or a combination of both.
 Before an operation proceeds, several tests are usually performed.
 These include, but are not limited to, a CT scan, pulmonary function tests, and cardiology exams (such as auscultation and ECGs).
 After a CT scan is taken, the Haller index is measured.
-The patient's Haller is calculated by obtaining the ratio of the transverse diameter (the horizontal distance of the inside of the ribcage) and the anteroposterior diameter (the shortest distance between the vertebrae and sternum).
-A Haller Index of greater than 3.25 is generally considered severe, while normal chest has an index of 2.5.
+The patient's Haller index is calculated by obtaining the ratio of the transverse diameter (the horizontal distance of the inside of the ribcage) and the anteroposterior diameter (the shortest distance between the vertebrae and sternum).
+A Haller index of greater than 3.25 is generally considered severe, while normal chest has an index of 2.5.
 The cardiopulmonary tests are used to determine the lung capacity and to check for heart murmurs.